guggero/blips/blip-tap.md

 payment with a TAP origin, and the latter placed within the normal onion payload for a last-mile hop into a TAP asset.

-All quotes are ephemeral and will expire along side the created invoice.
+All quotes are ephemeral and will expire alongside the created invoice.
-Epidermal quotes ensure that all sides are able to limit their exposure to price fluctuations.
+Ephemeral quotes ensure that all sides are able to limit their exposure to price fluctuations.
 It's recommended that invoices expire within minutes in order to clamp down on price volatility exposure.